L-Dot/Letterboxd-list-scraper/README.md

 * Run the program by running `python main.py` and inputting a valid URL (e.g. https://letterboxd.com/bjornbork/list/het-huis-anubis/).
 After some time a CSV file will be outputted containing your data.
 See `imdb-top-250.csv` for a preview.
 * (Optional) Use the script `cast_reader.py` to read-in the 'Cast' column from the CSV files to proper python lists.

+## TO-DO

+* Create a way that user can choose to request only specific data columns and not all.
+* Add options for output (CSV, json, txt).
+* Add feature that scrapes how many times a movie has been given a specific rating.

 ## Authors

 Arno Lafontaine